 Where to stay?

 After landing in Palma in the early evening hours, we made our way directly to our hotel.
 Taxi fares are set and displayed in the official taxi station.
-We paid about €20 to get to the city center, and stayed at Hotel Almudaina.
+We paid about €20 to get to the city center and stayed at Hotel Almudaina.
 Conveniently located in a central location just outside the old, you have the benefit of being close to everything but without the nightmarish traffic of the old city.
-The old city, cathedral, shopping area and waterfront – are all just minutes away by foot.
+The old city, cathedral, shopping area, and waterfront – are all just minutes away on foot.
 Let’s not forget the great breakfast and rooftop terrace with fantastic panoramic views of the city.

-For dinner, we sampled some reasonably priced and fresh tapas at Restaurante Taste, just around the corner from the hotel and headed for an evening stroll in the old city.
+For dinner, we sampled some reasonably priced and fresh tapas at Restaurante Taste, just around the corner from the hotel, and headed for an evening stroll in the old city.
 The cathedral is magnificently lit at night and definitely worth a visit.